Frequently asked questions about solar energy in

 If you’d prefer to learn a bit more about solar energy in Australia, read on.
-We’ve collated the most common questions asked by our Sydney clients, as well as those asked online, to provide you with the basics.
+We’ve collated the most common questions asked by our Blue Mountains & Penrith clients, as well as those asked online, to provide you with the basics.
 And as always, shoot us an email, contact us online or give us a call (1800 736 278) if you’d like any further information.

 Your installer should provide you with this advice.
 Bear in mind that he or she must be a Clean Energy Council Accredited Designer (this is in addition to being accredited to install the system).
 Dean and Mark are both CEC accredited designers.